diem/website/docs/welcome-to-libra.md

 Move takes insights from past security incidents with smart contracts and creates a language that makes it inherently easier to write code that fulfills the author’s intent.
 This lessens the risk of unintended bugs or security incidents.
 Specifically, Move is designed to prevent assets from being cloned.
 It enables “resource types” that constrain digital assets to the same properties as physical assets: a resource has a single owner, it can only be spent once, and the creation of new resources is restricted.

-Refer to [Getting Started With Move](https://developers.libra.org/docs/move-overview) for further information.
+You can refer to [Getting Started With Move](https://developers.libra.org/docs/move-overview) for further information.

 ### BFT (Byzantine Fault Tolerance) consensus approach